According to the research in 2018, Content Marketing Institute discovered:

 Basically, it posts content to your social media accounts, making content promotion easier for you.
 All you have to do is add your content into Quuu, and the tool will share it with your target audience.

 Thus, it helps you earn organic shares and mentions.
 In fact, it is an excellent way to eliminate the need for advertising your content on Facebook and Twitter.

-Rather than boosting your post, you can spend a few bucks for hundreds of organic, real, active users to share your content to a targeted audience.
+Rather than boosting your post, you can spend a few bucks for hundreds of organic, real, active users to share your content with a targeted audience.

 The Quuu model comprises 2 sorts of people:

-- Social media power users wanting to post updates for engaging their audience.
+- Social media power users wanting to post updates to engage their audience.